fablabnk/TriggWorkshop/README.md

 - Some games work fine on the web IDE but show errors on the Trigg itself - we didn't yet investigate why...
 - The LEDs don't appear to be used in any games yet (see issues section of GitHub)
 - Use a freshly-charged set of batteries.
 Game-freezes can occur if the batteries are partially discharged.
-- The GPIO header on PCB is supposed to be unused
+- The GPIO header on PCB is supposed to be unused!

-We hope you have fun playing with and coding for your Trigg!
+We hope you have fun playing with and coding for your Trigg! :)